manuelbauche/flask-ollama/README.md

     'password': string
     }
     ```
+## Protected endpoints (JWT Required)
+Requires a JWT token in the `Authorization` header.

 - `/api/chat [GET, POST]`: Send a chat message.
 Accepts a JSON object with a message field.
-Requires a JWT token in the `Authorization` header.
     ```yaml
     {
     'message': string,
     }
     ```
+- `/api/messages [GET]` Returns all messages of a user.
+- `/api/clear [POST]` Clears all messages associated to authenticated user in chat module.

 # Testing
 Run `pytest`